THE CYPRUS GOVERNMENT RAILWAY

 THE GREAT WAR

-The First World War led to a drastic change of role for the Cyprus Government Railway.
-Cargo wagons were replaced by passenger coaches and it began for the first time to serve passegers.
+The First World War led to a drastic change in the role of the Cyprus Government Railway.
+Cargo wagons were replaced by passenger coaches, and it began for the first time to serve passegers.
 The rail service was mainly used to transport troops and to carry munitions to the Port of Famagusta throughout the war.
-The new passenger service was also open to Cypriots who also provided troops for the war effort.Â
+The new passenger service was also open to residents who also provided troops for the war effort.

 A NEW PASSENGER SERVICE

 After the war, the passenger service, which had become very popular, remained in place.
-New stations and stops were introduced along the route to accommodate this.
-Road vehicles would for the first time, ferry waiting passengers at stops and stations to other locations all over the island, fuelling a fledgling taxi industry on the island.
-The railway went from strength to strength, and it saw its services and transport connections develop further in 1929 with the installation of a new bus service.
-The bus service began to operate from the main Nicosia Station, which at its peak, became a hive of activity.
-At its height, the railway had over 200 employees servicing the entire rail network, owned a total of 12 locomotives, 17 passenger coaches and about 100 multi-purpose wagons.Â
+New stations and stops were introduced to the service, along with more comfortable carriages.
+The railway then went from strength to strength, and it saw its services and transport connections develop further.
+Road vehicles would, for the first time, wait for passengers at stops and stations to then ferry them to other locations all over the island.
+This fuelled a fledgling taxi industry across the island.
+In 1929, a new bus service was introduced.
+It operated from the main Nicosia Station, which, at its peak, became a hive of passenger activity.
+At its height, the railway had over 200 employees servicing the entire rail network, owned a total of 12 locomotives, 17 passenger coaches and about 100 multi-purpose wagons.

 A SYMBOL OF BRITISH COLONIAL RULE

 It seemed for a time that the Cyprus Government Railway would recover its investment and go on to expand its service to other areas on the island.
-The prospect of this, however, changed dramatically when the political landscape in Cyprus began to slowly descend into civil unrest.
-A little while after the war, a new solidarity movement began and several Cypriot organisations began demanding autonomy and a closer association with Greece.
-The British Empire’s reluctance to engage in a meaningful dialogue led to the railway, which represented to many a symbol of British colonial rule, becoming a target for sabotage.Â
+The prospect of this, however, changed dramatically when the political landscape on the island changed.
+The island began to slowly descend into civil unrest, and a new solidarity movement began to take hold across the island.
+Several Cypriot organisations began demanding autonomy and a closer association with Greece.
+The British Empire’s reluctance to engage in a meaningful dialogue led to the railway, which represented to many a symbol of British colonial rule, becoming a target for sabotage.

 THE RIOTS OF 1931

-Incidents of random sabotage by Cypriot rebel groups on the railway became frequent.
-This disruption began to cause an unstable and irregular service bringing uncertainty to the railway’s future.
-The rebel groups systematically began to destroy several wagons and they tore up tracks at random locations across the rail netwok.
-These actions often crippled large parts of the service, creating an unstable environment.
-The route from Morfou to the village of Evrychou was affected the most, directly leading to its permanent closure.
-In October 1931, mass rioting against colonial rule spiralled out of control, leading to the burning of the British Governor’s residence in Nicosia.Â
+Incidents of random sabotage by Cypriot Nationalist groups on the railway became frequent, often disrupting its service, and bringing uncertainty to the railway’s future.
+Cypriot Nationalist groups systematically began to destroy carriages and wagons.
+They also tore up tracks at random locations across the whole network.
+This often crippled large parts of the service, creating an unstable environment.
+The route from Morfou to the village of Evrychou was affected the most, and these actions directly led to its permanent closure.
+Anti-British nationalist feelings then came to a head in October 1931, when mass rioting against colonial rule spiralled out of control, leading to the burning of the British Governor’s residence in Nicosia.

 ANOTHER WAR EFFORT